igortk/user-activity-tracking/README.md

 3. Two metrics have been added to Grafana: user_activity_tracking_api_requests_total (shows the total number of requests) and user_activity_tracking_api_requests_errors_total (shows the number of requests that responded with some kind of error);

 4. The application was split into two repositories, as it's more appropriate to keep different system levels in separate repositories.
-But for your convenience, I created a single shared repository where I added the submodules.
+But for your convenience, I created a single shared repository where I added the submodules;

-5. The cron settings were moved to the configs, as the interval may change in the future, and to make testing easier.
+5. The cron settings were moved to the configs, as the interval may change in the future, and to make testing easier;

-6. For Grafana, visit `.\user-activity-tracking-api\prometheus\prometheus.yml`; and take note of the comment, please;
+6. For Grafana, visit `.\user-activity-tracking-api\monitoring` and you will be able to see the entire Grafana-configuration.